gpcnetwork/gpc_va-linkage/README.md

 |Leading site|[Dr.Jacob Kean](https://medicine.utah.edu/faculty/mddetail/u6002766)|University of Utah|[NHS-Kean-UU](doc/NHS-Kean-UU.pdf)|
 |Coordinating site|[Dr.Xing Song](https://medicine.missouri.edu/faculty/xing-song-phd)|University of Missouri|[NHS-Song-MU](doc/NHS-Song-MU.pdf)|

-- A GPC DROC request has been submitted: [DROC Request Submission](doc/GPCDROCOversightRequest_GPCDRO_2022-11-21_1051.pdf)
+- A GPC DROC request has been submitted under the type of "GPC de-identified line-item data request": [DROC Request Submission](doc/GPCDROCOversightRequest_GPCDRO_2022-11-21_1051.pdf)

-- This work is determined as de-identified line-item data sharing, which is covered by current GPC DSA.
+- Given that the nature of the project is using Datavant technology to generate de-identified hash token which will be shared with us , and there is no way to re-identify the individuals, this project has been determined as Non-human-subject project by both the University of Utah IRB and MU IRB.
+De-identified line-item data sharing is covered by the current active GPC DSA.

+- *Payment schedule*: As described in the executed [Datavant order form]() Appendix D, 100% of the funds will be released from Datavant to GPC at linkage completion, which will then be distributed to sites.

 ************************************************************************